 Your degree programme consists of several course units.
 Some of these will be compulsory and others will be option units that you can choose from in order to tailor your degree.

 Here are some key things to remember when choosing units:

 - It is your responsibility to choose courses that are within your programme structure and that you have the pre-requisite for.
-The Undergraduate Team may check that students have chosen correctly and that you have enrolled for 120 credits for the year.
+The Curriculum and Programmes Team may check that students have chosen correctly and that you have enrolled for 120 credits for the year.
 If it is discovered you are taking the wrong courses you will be removed from those and expected to take an alternative course.
 This may not happen until week 3 of teaching meaning you will have missed a significant amount of content on another course which you will need to take.

 - Remember to check that your choices do not cause a timetable clash.
 If this happens you will be expected to choose an alternative course.